exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 #### T4 strategy

 The optimal publication multiplier is 4-6.
-During publications, start with x/1/3.
-After you will switch to 3/0/x.
+During publications, start with x/1/3, then you will switch to 3/0/x.
 This will be repeated back and forth throughout the publication.
 If you decide to manually buy and don’t have max milestones, focus on \\(q_1\\) and \\(q_2\\).
 The next priority is going from the highest \\(c_x\\) upgrade down to \\(c_1\\).
 Each lower priority should